NeneWang/docs/jou-project/corp-visualizer.md

 Missing pieces:
 - Corporation Type?
 - Last name Mailing? => requires to be populated
-- Filing Type? => Requires to be populated.
+- Filing Type? => isn't this the same a

+Corporation Type?
 It should be mapped:

 ![[Pasted image 20240607132350.png]]